janimatic/ofxSample/README.md

 ```

 * On mac
-I tried to installe the opencl libs with :
+I tried to install the opencl libs with :
 ```
 brew install ocl-icd
 ```